Fight bad breath with good bacteria

 Benefits of probiotics

-Probiotics can eliminate several oral health issues, including reversing harmful bacteria in the mouth while promoting good breath.
+Probiotics can target several oral health issues, including reversing harmful bacteria in the mouth while promoting good breath.
 Bad bacteria is replaced with good bacteria with the use of probiotics.
 These supplements are often comprised of one or more Lactobacillus acidophilus, lactobacillus casei, lactobacillus bulgaricus, bifidobacterium species and streptococcus thermophilus cultures - all of which are often found in dairy and nondairy products.
 Intestinal imbalances are often the cause of bad breath because the acid doesn't stay down in your stomach, and these bacteria help the digestion process.

 In early 2012, a research team at the University of Copenhagen found that bad breath levels were slightly reduced by the use of probiotic gum.
 The team tested a group of 19- to 25-year-olds who suffered from bad breath.
 Sixteen individuals received the probiotic and 12 were given a placebo.
 The researchers tested the levels of volatile sulfur compounds and found no difference; however the organoleptic scores were measured to find the effects.